Ra1NuX/PlayTS/README.md

 ## Contribution

 Contributions are welcome!
-To collaborate on OpenTS, follow these steps:
+To collaborate on PlayTS, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: